forgepwa/the_forge/README.md

 # the Forge
 "**Where code is smithed.**"

-Create *and* deploy PWAs with one simple command.
+Create *and* deploy Progressive Web Apps with one simple command.

 <p align='center'>
 <img src=https://i.imgur.com/Bch4gAK.png width='600' alt='help screen'>
 </p>

 ## Getting Started:
+Be sure to install the Forge with the global -g flag:
 ```sh
 npm install the_forge -g
 forge
 ```
-When creating a project, you will be asked how you would like to host your project.
-If you aren't already logged-in, you will be redirected to log-in to Firebase or AWS.<br /><br />
+When creating a project, you will be asked how you would like to host it.
+If you aren't already logged-in, you will be directed to log-in to Firebase or AWS.<br /><br />
 After authenticating, answer the questions to select what type of PWA you'd like to create and name your new project directory.<br /><br />
 Everything will be generated and deployed for you!<br />